How to Run Android Apps on Windows 11 After WSA (Best Alternatives)

 What happened to Android apps on Windows 11?

-Microsoft’s Android runtime, Windows Subsystem for Android (WSA), reached end-of-support on March 5, 2025.
+WSA (Windows Subsystem for Android) officially reached end-of-support on March 5, 2025.

-Because WSA is going away, Amazon Appstore on Windows 11 is no longer supported after March 5, 2025.
+Because WSA was the engine that made it possible, the Amazon Appstore on Windows 11 is no longer supported after March 5, 2025.

 Can WSA still run if it’s already installed?